SAZZAD1Q2/math_magician/README.md

 ### deployment

-You can use the online version of my work.
+You may use the online version of my work.
 Here is the link of online version: https://github.com/SAZZAD1Q2/math_magician.git/

 <!-- AUTHORS -->